metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 After permissions have been set, return to CloudWisdom to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.

 Optionally, filter elements.

+Click Save button.

+You will get your Azure VMs on the Inventory page in few minutes.

 ## Use with Agents